rails-sqlserver/activerecord-sqlserver-adapter/README.md

 ## What's New

+* Deadlock victim retry logic using the #retry_deadlock_victim config.
 * Proper interface to configure the connection and TinyTDS app name reported to SQL Server.
 * Rails 3.1 prepared statement support leverages cached query plans.
   If you use DBLIB/TinyTDS, you must use FreeTDS 0.91 !!!!!